NVIDIA/ncore/CONTRIBUTING.md

 # How to Contribute

 We'd love to receive your patches and contributions to NCore.
-Please keep your PRs as draft until you're ready for review.

-## Code Reviews

-All submissions, including submissions by project members, require review.
-We use GitHub pull requests for this purpose.
-Consult [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.
+These guidelines are intended to help you get your contribution accepted as quickly as possible.

 ## Development Setup